julianfaraway/rexamples/mixed/pulp.md

     point, they may ask “How do I know if this is the right answer?” and the reassurance is not entirely convincing.
-In contrast, it is not unusual to feed S vintage code into base R and have it give the same results as it did 30 years ago.
+In contrast, it is not unusual to feed S vintage code into base R and have it give the same results as it did 30 years ago. *Update August 2024: INLA gave moderately different results from the previous year, particularly for the operator SD, presumably due to a change in the algorithm.
+    The STAN results were also slightly different but the MCMC sampling is subject to the RNG.
+A larger MCMC iteration size than the default would help with this.
+BRMS gave very similar results but it is using a larger iteration size by default.
+Nothing obvious changed with the other computations based on other packages.*

 8. Specifying and fitting Bayesian models is inherently more complicated than standard linear models or those fit by `lme4`.
 We